-A forward funding agreement can provide a tax efficient investment opportunity, but this type of arrangement is tricky and it can be easy to trip up on the legal side.
+A forward funding agreement can provide a tax efficient investment opportunity, but this type of arrangement is tricky and it's important all the correct legal steps are taken.

 You can contact us and we’ll look to match you to one of our property law specialists who can talk to you about your situation and help to make sure your transaction goes smoothly.